gauravfodekar/NodeJSNotes/README.md

 By providing a unified and consistent approach to authentication, Passport simplifies the process of implementing user authentication in your web applications, regardless of the authentication method you choose.
 It's a widely adopted package in the Node.js and Express ecosystem, making it a reliable choice for securing your applications.

-63 #how can we achieve authorization by using passport package To achieve authorization in your Node.js and Express application using the Passport package, you can follow these general steps:
+63. # how can we achieve authorization by using passport package To achieve authorization in your Node.js and Express application using the Passport package, you can follow these general steps:

 1. **Install Passport and Relevant Strategies**: